-We have set a benchmark for total investment in LDI and corporate bonds of 79.5% of the total investment portfolio for the Coop Section excluding the buy-in policies (c61% including the buy-in portfolio).
+We have set a benchmark for total investment in LDI and corporate bonds of 79.5% of the total investment portfolio for the Co-op Section excluding the buy-in policies (c60% including the buy-in portfolio).
 Under this strategy, if interest rates fall, the value of LDI and bond investments will rise to help match the increase in actuarial liabilities arising from a fall in discount rate.
 Similarly, if interest rates rise, the LDI and bond investments will fall in value, as will the actuarial liabilities because of an increase in the discount rate.
-These assets would be expected to change in value by £17.1 million for a change in interest rates of 0.01% (5 April 2019: £20.3m).
-The Co-op section's uninsured liabilities would change by approximately £18.6 million for a change in interest rates of 0.01% (5 April 2019: £21.3m).
+At the year end, these assets would be expected to change in value by approximately £13.7 million for a change in interest rates of 0.01% (2020:

+£17.1m).
+The Co-op Section's uninsured liabilities would change by approximately £13.7 million for a change in interest rates of 0.01% (2020: £18.6m).